roytang/blog/content/post/2021/12/weeknotes-12-05/index.md

     - **TV:** Ongoings are **Star Trek Discovery**, **Hawkeye**, **Wheel of Time**, **Doctor Who**, **Flash**, etc. Still behind on most of these shows!
 - **Reading:** Still reading **Sapiens** by Yuval Noah Harari, although I didn't have the energy to for most of the week.
 - **Trivia**: The regular crosswords continue.
+- **Misc**: My bathroom light has finally been fixed.
+It's been weeks!
+It seems yellower than I remember.

 ### This coming week: